Seville Day Trips – 10 Great Cities Near Seville

 In its own right, Jerez is an interesting city.
 With many interesting buildings, particularly the cathedral and some of the other churches, there are plenty of things to see.
 Jerez also has a racing track that was once part of the Formula One calendar.

-All over Jerez, you will also find many palaces, statues and museums.
+All over Jerez, you will find many palaces, statues and museums.
 It’s an ideal city to visit for anyone interested in history.
+There’s plenty of sightseeing, despite the fact that Jerez isn’t as large as Seville or Cádiz.

-We also recommend you take a bus to the nearby town Vejer de la Frontera.
+We also recommend that you take a bus to the nearby town Vejer de la Frontera.
 A beautiful town with whitewashed houses, ideal for any photographer to visit!
+A few hours there is enough, but it can also be a romantic place to spend the night as a couple.

 Córdoba

 Córdoba used to be the biggest city in the world.
 Today, it is a mid-size city, but it still remains very impressive.
-And it’s easy to do a day trip from Seville since many trains run between Córdoba and Seville, and it is very inexpensive and fast.
+It’s easy to do a day trip from Seville to Córdoba since many trains run between the two cities.
+These trains are inexpensive and fast.
+An even cheaper option would be to take the bus.

 The Mesquita, Córdoba’s cathedral and previously a mosque, is the highlight of the city.
 But make sure that you also see the Roman bridge, the narrow streets decorated with flowers, and many of the other nice things that Córdoba also has to offer.

-You can expect to see a lot of other tourists in Córdoba for most of the year.
-People do day trips from Seville as well as from Madrid, Granada and Seville.
-It’s a well-visited city, so it can be crowded at times.
+You can expect to see a lot of other visitors in Córdoba for most of the year.
+People do day trips from Seville, as well as from Madrid, Granada and Málaga.
+It can be crowded at times, although not as much as Seville itself.

 Granada